Biswanathdas1996/brd-local/replit.md

 ## Overview

-This is a Business Requirements Document (BRD) generator application built for PwC Financial Services Advisory consultants.
+This is a Business Requirements Document (BRD) generator application built for Indian banking advisory consultants.
 The application converts call transcripts into structured BRDs using AI technology, specifically leveraging Anthropic's Claude API.
-It features a full-stack architecture with a React frontend and Express.js backend, designed to streamline the process of creating professional business requirements documentation.
+It features a full-stack architecture with a React frontend and Express.js backend, designed to streamline the process of creating professional business requirements documentation for Indian banking systems and regulatory compliance.

 ## System Architecture